What is a Breast Physician?

 Fellowship is awarded to those who undertake the ASBP fellowship training program and successfully complete the Assessment Process, thereby demonstrating a high level of skill in clinical knowledge, physical breast examination, imaging interpretation, breast biopsy techniques, counselling and non-surgical treatment of breast-related conditions.

-Medical Practitioners who are currently working in breast-related medicine, but who do not wish to undertake the path to Fellowship, are welcome to join the ASBP as Associate Members and make use of our resources.
+Medical Practitioners who are currently working in breast-related medicine, but who do not wish to undertake the path to Fellowship, are encouraged to join the ASBP as Associate Members.